victorcastro/docs/docs/conversation/conversation-optin.md

 #### Opt-Out Response

 The response for Opt-Out is the registered request.
-The result is returned on the webhook with OPT_OUT trigger, see [**Opt-Out Notification**](doc:conversation-optin#opt-out-notification).
+The result is returned through the webhook which has OPT_OUT trigger, see [**Opt-Out Notification**](doc:conversation-optin#opt-out-notification).

 #### Opt-Out Notification

-The result of registering an Opt-Out is posted to the webhook having OPT_OUT trigger set.
+The result of registering an Opt-Out is posted to the webhook which has OPT_OUT trigger set.

-Below is an example for Opt-Out Notification.
+Below you can find an example for Opt-Out Notification.

 ```json
 {